Program Overview

 Registration and Enrollment

-To be eligible to receive dual credit through the UMSL ACP, students must (1) attend a high school that has an established partnership with the UMSL ACP, (2) be enrolled in a class that is offered for dual credit, and (3) meet our GPA eligibility requirements.
+To be eligible to receive dual credit through the UMSL ACP, students must (1) attend a high school that has an established partnership with the UMSL ACP, (2) be enrolled in a class that is offered for dual credit, and (3) meet the GPA Eligibility Requirements.

 Students who fail to register for courses during the designated registration period forfeit the opportunity to earn college credit for eligible courses.

 If you have registered with the ACP before, you are likely receiving this message because you are entering different information than what you entered the first time you registered.
-Returning students must sign into the ACP application portal using the exact same name and email as they did in prior semesters.
-To ensure consistency, always use your full legal name when applying.
+Returning students must sign into the ACP application portal using the exact same name and email they used in prior semesters.
+To ensure consistency, always use your full legal name.
 If you do not remember what information you used originally, contact the ACP office at acp@umsl.edu or 314-516-7005.

 If you have not registered with us before and are receiving this message, contact the ACP office at acp@umsl.edu or 314-516-7005.